 Regional District while municipal parks are owned and run by municipalities and

 provincial parks are owned and run by BC Parks.

 How can I participate?

 Your input is essential!
 We need your help to create a strategy that reflects the community’s needs and aspirations for parks, trails, and outdoor recreation.
 There are a variety of ways to participate online and in-person.
 Please register here to receive notices of upcoming events and opportunities.

 For those who are registered on the Get Involved page will be entered to win four prizes of $50 to complete the survey.

 Public Engagement Round 1

 WHY: We want to know more about the existing parks and trails system and hear your vision for the future.

 Public Engagement Round 2

-WHAT: We will present “what we heard” and will ask for your feedback on draft actions and priorities.
+WHAT: We will present “what we heard” and will ask for your feedback on draft vision, goals and actions.